What Will the Neighbours Say?

+In 2024, the album was reissued, with the addition of B-sides, remixes and outtakes from the recording sessions.

 Conception

 Band member Cheryl Tweedy revealed in an interview that although Girls Aloud's debut album Sound of the Underground and its singles had been successful, in 2004, Polydor Records were considering dropping them from the label after what they perceived as underperformance of the album's sales, considering that the group was formed during Popstars: The Rivals, which drew 20 million viewers, which according to record executives was not "turning into 20 million sales."
 However, Polydor's then-marketing director, Peter Lorraine, appealed to the label and convinced them to allow the group to record a second album.

 Polydor enlisted Brian Higgins and Xenomania to produce Girls Aloud's second album in its entirety, following their production of six tracks from Sound of the Underground, including the album's three singles, and three more tracks: "Girls on Film", "You Freak Me Out" (for the film Freaky Friday) and "Jump" (for the film Love Actually), which all featured on the album's late 2003 reissue.
 "When the second album came round, the label said, 'Listen, we're not going to do this group any more if you don't do it.'"
 Higgins explained.
 "I think my initial reaction was to do a few tracks and he said, 'No, you have to do this because I think you're the only person who understands exactly what it is'.
 So, that's how we took it on."

 Higgins said, "The pressure to come up with singles was, as always, immense.
 But [...] we were able to have a lot of fun working on ideas that were maybe a little too odd to be on the radio."
 The album was recorded from April to September 2004, although its lead single "The Show" was released in June 2004.
 The album title comes from a lyric in the song "Love Machine" which asks, "what will the neighbours say this time?"